Professor Ekaterina Jussupow is working in field of human-AI interaction with the focus on collaborative decision-making.

 03/2017 – 06/2021

-Research assistant, Information Systems, University of Mannheim.
+Research assistant and PhD, Information Systems, University of Mannheim.

 05/2016 – 02/2017

-Associate, Managment Consulting, The Boston Consulting Group)
+Associate, Management Consulting, The Boston Consulting Group

 04/2014 – 05/2016